 Those hearts look pretty good so South bids 1♥.

-Each bid must either be for a greater number of tricks or a higher ranking trump suit.
-OK, so we need to know the rank of the suits.
+Each bid must either be for a greater number of tricks or a higher ranking trump suit, so we need to know the rank of the suits.

 After your 1♥ bid, if West wants to bid spades, he can bid 1♠ because spades rank higher than hearts but if he wanted to bid clubs he'd have to bid 2♣.

 Each player can either bid...

 Going, going , gone!